TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> Before anything else, preparation is the key to success. ~ Alexander Graham Bell
+> The soul without imagination is what an observatory would be without a telescope. ~ Henry Ward Beecher